TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/docusearch_portfolio_case_study.md

 - **Cross-document synthesis** - Connect related concepts across multiple documents
 - **Export workflows** - Generate reports from semantic clusters

-But the core insight remains: **design for transparency, and both humans and AI agents benefit**.
+But the core insight remains: **design for transparency, and both people and AI agents benefit**.

 ---